William-Feng/ESGlow/backend/README.md

   - `user.py`: Contains all types of user functionality.
 - `tests/`: Contains pytests for the backend.
 - `requirements.txt`: Contains all the dependencies required for to run the backend.

-## Setup

-_Note that if you are using Docker, you can skip the following steps and simply run `./start.sh` in the root directory._

-### Prerequisites

-- Ensure that you have downloaded and are currently using Python 3.11.0.
-- After you have cloned the Git repository, navigate to the `backend/` directory.
-- Install all the necessary dependencies by running:
-  `pip install -r requirements.txt`

-### Startup the Backend

-- Ensure that you have started up the PostgreSQL database using Docker _(see the `database/` directory)_.
-- Navigate to the `backend/` directory.
-- Start up the Python Flask backend by running:
-  `python3 run.py`
-  This will start the backend on port 5001.

-### Running the Tests

-- Ensure that Docker is running.
-- Navigate to the `backend/` directory.
-- Execute the pytests by running:
-  `pytest`
-  This will start up a Docker container for a test database and run the provided tests within the tests, not affecting the production database.